 Perhaps simply challenging our 5th and 6th graders with more complex books and material could create much stronger readers and students in the later years?

 To help meet this need The Reading Ranch has developed The Critical Analysis and Reasoning (CARs) course for 5th and 6th students.
-The CARs course offers an in-depth approach to mastering comprehension, exploring analysis, reflection, argument and reasoned decision making using a logic-based approach.
-The course helps broaden vocabulary, develop critical thinking skills, and helps challenge the student using these critical skills.
+The CARs course offers an in-depth approach to mastering comprehension, exploring analysis, reflection, argument, and reasoned decision making using a logic-based approach.
+The course helps broaden vocabulary, develop critical thinking skills, and help challenge the student using these critical skills.